Skip to Content

 Newborn Pomeranian Size

-During this time, Poms double in their size in just a few days and this rapid growth continues until they’re 8 weeks of age.
-That’s the time when they begin a new growth stage as they’re officially now a Pom puppy.
+During this time, Poms double in size in just a few days, and this rapid growth continues until they’re eight weeks of age.
+That’s when they begin a new growth stage as they’re officially a Pom puppy.

 Pomeranian Puppy Stages

-Once Pomeranians are 8 weeks of age and begin this puppy growth stage, they’ll grow at a slower rate compared to when they were only babies but this is the period in which they do the most growing.
+Once Pomeranians are eight weeks of age and begin this puppy growth stage, they’ll grow slower than when they were only babies, but this is the period in which they grow most.

 1 Year Old Pomeranian

 This period continues until they’re 12 months of age and are officially Pomeranian adults.
-You will notice your Pom’s growth in height and width, as well as the way their body becomes leaner.
-During the puppy period, there will be growth spurts occasionally, as well as a couple of pauses in growth.
-It’s all normal so don’t worry about it.
+You will notice your Pom’s height and width growth and how their body becomes leaner.
+During the puppy period, there will occasionally be growth spurts and a couple of pauses in growth.
+It’s all normal, so don’t worry about it.

 Senior Pomeranian

-At approx. 8 years of age, Pomeranians enter their golden, or senior years, it’s possible for them to be a little smaller than they were as an adult.
-However, there’s no cause for concern; they won’t end up shrinking back to the size they were when born.
+At eight years of age, Pomeranians enter their golden or senior years; it’s possible for them to be a little smaller than they were as an adult.
+However, there’s no cause for concern; they won’t shrink back to the size they were when born.

 There are things happening to older Poms during this phase.
 They’re not as active as they were, meaning they have a reduction in the density of their muscles.
 A Pom’s normally puffy coat becomes a lot less puffy.
 Overall, it means they’re slowing down, not shrinking.